mushfiqur0002/Mobile-Game-Project/README.md

 # Week 10
 Testing with particle and trail renderer.
 Currently, the trail renderer is not functioning properly when moving from one level to another further testing is needed.
-Particle will enhance the visual of the game when collecting objects, currently testing some default effects that unity provides.
+Particle will enhance the visual of the game when collecting objects, currently testing some default effects that Unity provides.

 # Week 11